DrewWarrenTIY-tiy/javascript-koans-1/HOMEWORKLOG.md

 object["key"]: same as object.key.

 koan 7-8: Nothing to note

 koan 9: If you pass in the same index for both params of the array.slice() method, you'll get an empty array.
 Also, if you pass a higher index in the first param and a lower index in the second, you'll get an empty array.
 The second param/index in the array.slice method is NOT kept in the slice.

+koan 10: Nothing to note.

+koan 11: Had to research Array.pop - it returns the last value in an Array after removing it from the Array.

+koan 12: Also had to look up Array.shift - the same as pop but the first instead of the last.
+Array.unshift adds a value to the first element of the array.

+Thinking About Functions:
+koan 13: